-Megan Jackler is an immigration attorney and litigator who brings her expertise gained through years of public service to partner with corporations and businesses in protecting their interests and achieving their objectives.
-A problem solver, she analyzes and approaches each matter with critical and “outside the box” thinking, collaboration, and compassion.
-Megan seeks the best outcome for her clients, always working diligently and humbly to accomplish the mission of providing high quality, client-focused, and result-driven representation.
+Megan Jackler is a litigator and former supervisory immigration judge, who brings her expertise gained through years of public service to partner with corporations and businesses in protecting their interests and achieving their objectives.
+A pragmatic problem solver, she analyzes and approaches each matter with critical and “outside the box” thinking and collaboration.

-Megan focuses her practice on litigation and immigration.
-Her experience includes serving as the supervisory immigration judge of the New Orleans Immigration Court, where she balanced supervising judges and staff while managing her own docket with thousands of cases.
-Megan also served 12 years as a Navy judge advocate (JAG) attorney around the world, including Japan, Afghanistan, Virginia, Mississippi, and Hawaii with experience in prosecution, defense, and in-house counsel.
+Megan applied that courtroom presence on the bench as the supervisory immigration judge of the New Orleans Immigration Court for nearly four years, where she balanced supervising judges and staff while managing her own docket with thousands of cases.

 Outside of her practice, Megan enjoys spending time with her young family, cooking, and playing the ukulele.